fischerjulian/talk_migrating_to_rails3/intro/5_main/01_main.md

 ## Help your customer to understand the ##
 # nature of software development! #

-!SLIDE smbullets incremental
+!SLIDE bullets incremental
 # Reasons to migrate to Rails 3 #

+* Feature costs will remain low
+* Security
+* Be prepared for investor audits
 * Keep your developers
 * Get ready for Rails 3.1 and Rails 4

+!SLIDE bullets incremental
+# Reasons to migrate to Rails 3 #
 * Mostly faster
+* Way more modularity
 * Router
 * Bundler
 * Arel
-* Way more modularity

 !SLIDE
 # Need more tech stuff?